Jamie Rhodes is a writer and academic working in comics, books, TTRPG, and film.

-His second successful Arts Council England application was for a graphic fiction collaboration with the National Trust entitled A Castle in England.
-He is Scotney Castle’s first Writer-in-Residence, writing a graphic novel inspired by the castle’s archive collection.
-The book will be published by Nobrow Press in 2017, and nominated for a prestigious Eisner Award at San Diego Comic Con 2018.
+His first graphic novel was a collaboration with the National Trust entitled A Castle in England.
+He was Scotney Castle’s first Writer-in-Residence, writing a graphic novel inspired by the castle’s archive collection.
+The book was published by Nobrow Press in 2017, and nominated for a prestigious Eisner Award at San Diego Comic Con 2018.

 Internationally, Jamie was funded by the Kone Foundation to spend time living in the Finnish wilderness on the ruins of an early 20th century mental health sanatorium, and write a graphic novel.
 The project saw him collaborate with award-winning comics creator, Emmi Nieminen, and indie games designer Erkka Lehmus.
 Together they created Elämänmäki: Hill of Life, telling the story of the final days at Dr. E. W. Lybeck’s remote natural therapies sanatorium.